NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 4. **Security and Abuse Prevention:** Shortened URLs shouldn't be guessable / predictable.

-> NOTE: Consistency is more important than availability. ?????

 ---
 ## Workflow for Shortening a Long URL